Skip to content

 directory str "output" Where write_tables writes.
 Override at call time with write_tables(..., output_dir=...)

 When format: parquet and pyarrow is missing, write_tables raises ImportError naming the install command — fail-fast at the write call rather than mid-iteration.
-See Output formats for the full pickup of column dtypes, dim_date typing, and downstream loader notes.
+See Output and scaling for per-format conventions, partitioned-Parquet layout, the JSONL streaming-ingestion contract, and the SQL dump's dialect comparison.

 locale